hrgdavor/php_hipster_sql/README.md

 function hip_get_db(){ global $DB; return $DB;} // this is required for procedural style (totally.* bundles)
 ```

+In case you are becoming a hipster gradually on an existing project, you can skip the `$DB->connect(...)` and use `$DB->set_connection($MyExistingConnection);`
+just make sure the type of the existing connection matches the hipster class flavor.
+There is no guarantee that this will not cause side effects, so it is up to you if you want to try the gradual transition instead going full hipster.

 ## Getting some data

 ```php